-FooGallery PRO comes with Video, meaning your galleries can include videos.
+FooGallery PRO Expert and PRO Commerce come with Video, meaning your galleries can include videos.
 You can use a gallery exclusively for videos, or you can mix videos and images into your galleries.
 Here’s a guide to getting started.

 How To Import Videos